lisp-mirror/clcon/README.md

 ### Choose if you want to try oduvanchik's backend
 Oduvanchik's backend enables a lisp mode.
 It is not documented yet so it is unlikey you'll be able to run it.
-But if you want to give it a try, you should do Dependencies, part 2.
+But if you want to give it a try, you should load and install dependencies, part 2.

-### Dependencies, part 2
+### Load and install dependencies, part 2
-(Only if you choose to try oduvanchik's backend)
+(Only if you choose to try lisp mode)
 - put fresh version of [oduvanchik](https://bitbucket.org/budden/oduvanchik) under local-projects directory of quicklisp.
 E.g. (Linux)
   ```
   cd ~/quicklisp/local-projects